amanda-rice/student-workbook/src/reflections/wk9/day2.md

 They save time by running actions automatically.
 You can also set up notifications for events such as someone stars a repo.

 ## What types of trigger actions can a workflow use?
 What do they do?
+Scheduled: trigger a workflow at a set time

+Webhooks: sends data to an endpoint

+External: triggers workflow from another repository